ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 ![black-page-ex.png](black-page-ex.png)

 This piece is not easy to play.
-Fortunately the transcription is perfect.
+Fortunately the transcription is about perfect.

 For the coding, a [MIDI::Drummer::Tiny](https://metacpan.org/pod/MIDI::Drummer::Tiny) object is created with a couple handfuls of custom musical durations via [Music::Duration](https://metacpan.org/pod/Music::Duration).
 These are added to the [MIDI-Perl](https://metacpan.org/dist/MIDI-Perl) known lengths list, and used to add notes and rests to the score.